AdaCore/training_material/courses/rust_essentials/080_pattern_matching/01_patterns.rst

 - Patterns describe the *what* (shape) rather than the *how* (steps)

-- Matching is a structural check, not a sequence of procedural field accesses
+- Matching is a structural check

+  - Not a sequence of procedural field accesses

 - This style scales effectively as data structures grow in complexity